 Driving in Unsafe Conditions

 Truck drivers often spend long hours on the road, which can give them more confidence behind the wheel than other drivers.
-They also undergo special training to learn how to safely navigate the roads with their much larger vehicles.
-Many truck drivers, however, start with relatively little road time under their belts, and they may not have significant experience driving in wet or icy weather.
+They also undergo special training to learn how to navigate the roads safely with their much larger vehicles.
+However, some truck drivers may not have significant experience driving in wet or icy weather.

 Unsafe conditions may also include the driver’s condition.
-For example, a driver under substantial pressure to meet a deadline may decide to get behind the wheel while inebriated or ill, rather than waiting it out or calling in sick.
+For example, a driver under substantial pressure to meet a deadline may decide to get behind the wheel while inebriated or ill rather than wait it out or call in sick.

 3. Failing to Adequately Screen Drivers.

-Truck drivers spend a lot of time on the road.
 Dangerous drivers, including those who do not have adequate skills for the loads they carry or drivers who may frequently drive aggressively, may pose a significant hazard to others around them every time they set out.
-Unfortunately, some trucking companies fail to adequately screen drivers to ensure that they have the skills needed to navigate difficult terrain or to manage large, heavy loads.
+Unfortunately, some trucking companies fail to adequately screen drivers to ensure they have the necessary skills.
 Instead of conducting the needed screening, the company may send those drivers out on the roads, providing relatively minimal instruction or assistance even if the driver encounters difficulty.

 In addition to screening drivers before they begin employment, trucking companies should pay attention to their drivers’ records.
+Trucking companies may need to pay close attention to the driver’s efforts out on the road and take action quickly if a pattern of negligent or reckless behavior starts to emerge.
 If a driver has a history of causing accidents, particularly those caused by inebriation or distraction, the driver may need additional training or may need to pursue other employment options.
-While a trucking company need not automatically fire a driver after a single accident, the company may need to pay close attention to the driver’s efforts out on the road and take action quickly if a pattern of negligent or reckless behavior starts to emerge.

 4. Negligent Loading Practices.